abhiTronix/vidgear/README.md

 ## ScreenGear

-> *ScreenGear is designed exclusively for ultra-fast Screencasting, that means it can grab frames from your monitor in real-time, either by define an area on the computer screen, or full-screen, at the expense of inconsiderable latency.
+> *ScreenGear is designed exclusively for ultra-fast Screencasting, which means it can grab frames from your monitor in real-time, either by defining an area on the computer screen or full-screen, at the expense of inconsiderable latency.
 ScreenGear also seamlessly support frame capturing from multiple monitors as well as supports multiple backends.*

-ScreenGear implements a multi-threaded wrapper around [**pyscreenshot**][pyscreenshot] & [**python-mss**][mss] python library API and also supports a easy and flexible direct internal parameter manipulation.
+ScreenGear implements a multi-threaded wrapper around [**pyscreenshot**][pyscreenshot] & [**python-mss**][mss] python library API and also supports an easy and flexible direct internal parameter manipulation.

 **Below is a snapshot of a ScreenGear API in action:**